 Looking to add a unique, immersive, and exciting new experience to your event?
 Skip the boring photo booth and choose an amazing experience that your guests will be talking about for years to come with virtual reality!

 Click here to watch a video and see what guests think of Maverick VR:

-Service areas: New Orleans, Charlotte, Chicago, Dallas, Indianapolis, Las Vegas, Los Angeles, Montreal, New York City, Orlando, Albuquerque, Atlanta, Baltimore, Boston, Charleston, Columbus, Denver, Detroit, Houston, Kansas City, Louisville, Minneapolis, Nashville, Oklahoma City, Philadelphia, Phoenix/Scottsdale, Pittsburgh, Portland, Sacramento, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, St. Louis, Tampa, Toronto, Vancouver, Washington D.C., Miami, Raleigh, Milwaukee, Savannah, Cincinnati, Spokane, Boise, Tuscon, Memphis, San Jose, Long Beach, Cleveland, Jacksonville, Austin, Mobile
+Service areas: New Orleans, Charlotte, Chicago, Dallas, Indianapolis, Las Vegas, Los Angeles, Montreal, New York City, Orlando, Albuquerque, Atlanta, Baltimore, Boston, Charleston, Columbus, Denver, Detroit, Houston, Kansas City, Louisville, Minneapolis, Nashville, Oklahoma City, Philadelphia, Phoenix/Scottsdale, Pittsburgh, Portland, Sacramento, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, St. Louis, Tampa, Toronto, Vancouver, Miami, Raleigh, Milwaukee, Savannah, Cincinnati, Spokane, Boise, Tuscon, Memphis, San Jose, Long Beach, Cleveland, Jacksonville, Austin, Mobile